Francis B. Crocker

 Biography

-Francis Bacon Crocker made his mark in the electrical engineering field as a pioneer designer of commercially successful motors, a distinguished educator, and a very able electrical engineer.
+Francis Bacon Crocker (A'87, M'99, Life Member), AIEE president from 1897 to 1898, made his mark in the electrical engineering field as a pioneer designer of commercially successful motors and as a distinguished educator.

-In addition to his academic and commercial interests Doctor Crocker gave much of his time and energy to the profession in his untiring efforts as an advocate of national and international standardization of electrical equipment.
-From the very beginning, he took a great interest in standardization, and if he had done nothing else, the excellence of this pioneer work in standardization, the ground work of which has remained virtually unchanged although the industry has undergone a most remarkable period of advancement, would be sufficient to single out Doctor Crocker as a notable in the electrical engineering world.
-In 1890 he became chairman of the first standardization committee of the Institute, serving several terms.
-In 1906 he was one of the 2 American delegates to the International Electrotechnical Commission which met in London.
-In 1913 he was appointed President of the United States National Committee of the Commission, and vice-president in 1916.
+In addition to his academic and commercial interests, Crocker gave much of his time and energy to the profession in his untiring efforts as an advocate of national and international standardization of electrical equipment.
+From the very beginning, he took a great interest in standardization, and if he had done nothing else, the excellence of this pioneer work in standardization, the ground work of which has remained virtually unchanged although the industry has undergone a most remarkable period of advancement, would be sufficient to single out Crocker as a notable in the electrical engineering world.
+In 1890, he became chairman of the first standardization committee of the Institute, serving several terms.
+In 1906, he was one of the two American delegates to the International Electrotechnical Commission which met in London.
+In 1913, he was appointed President of the United States National Committee of the Commission, and vice-president in 1916.

-During the war Doctor Crocker was advisor for the members of the Naval Consulting Board, refusing to become a member, however, on account of poor health.
+During the war, Crocker was advisor for the members of the Naval Consulting Board, refusing to become a member, however, on account of poor health.
 His researches in aeronautics were of great importance, and many of his discoveries are now in practical application.
-In 1917 with Peter Cooper Hewitt he developed the first helicopter in this country which was able to fly.
+In 1917, with Peter Cooper Hewitt, he developed the first helicopter in the United States which was able to fly.
 Successful inventors frequently sought his advice and information, and while he did not take out many patents in his own name, he was considered one of the best posted men on patents and he was able to aid greatly in the development of many uncompleted devices which others brought to him.

 Further Reading